-Anyone who’s decided on moving to New York City will have a host of different questions to settle.
+Anyone who’s decided on moving to New York City will have many different questions to settle.
 One of the most important will be which borough to settle down in?
 For most newcomers, the two most obvious candidates are Manhattan and Brooklyn.
 Both are practically synonymous with New York and offer the best opportunities for career advancement and social life.
 But they’re both also very different in the lifestyles they promote.
 Previously, the price gap between the two made Brooklyn an obvious choice for those who couldn’t afford a Manhattan apartment.
 But now, the price gap is much smaller, with some Brooklyn neighborhoods even exceeding the average rent in Manhattan.

 So, how do you choose between these two prestigious boroughs?
 For each newcomer, that decision will be a highly personal one based on a range of factors.
 Below, we’ve outlined the biggest one’s for you to consider when deciding which borough is right for you.

 What is Your Preferred Lifestyle?What is Your Preferred Lifestyle?

 While the subway does make it (relatively) easy to reach most parts of the city, where you live will still largely be where you spend most of your time.
 With that in mind, you must choose an area that fits your lifestyle preferences.

 Generally speaking, Brooklyn neighborhoods tend to have a more open and residential feel.
 The streets are usually wider, and the buildings aren’t as tall as you’d find in Manhattan.
 The pace of life also tends to be slower, and the sense of community stronger.
 That’s not to say you can’t find faster-paced areas, like Williamsburg, Greenpoint, and Bushwick.
 But broadly speaking, the vibe is far more relaxed in Brooklyn.